Finnish Streetwear Pioneers | Tuomas Vuorensola

 Subject: Tuomas Vuorensola

-We are back with more Streetwear Pioneers and this time around we had the honor of catching up with the OG himself: Tuomas Vuorensola, who has been affiliated with Finnish streetwear culture ever since the early days.
+We are back with more Streetwear Pioneers and this time around we had the honor of catching up with the OG himself: Tuomas Vuorensola, who has been affiliated with Finnish streetwear culture ever since the earliest of days.

 Kicking things off, how did you first engage with clothing?

 I blame my dad for everything in my life...from clothing to music to footwear and for my attitude toward life in general.
 He was an international player in the sport fashion business when I was a small muppet growing up and I was exposed to a lot of cool stuff on early age.
 When my parents divorced, I was 6 years old and my pops moved to Hong Kong and that was a major turning point for my soon to come obsession towards footwear and clothing.
 Just to be able to run alone thru those endless shopping malls and alleys that Hong Kong has to offer at such a young age was amazing experience.
 That is also the city where I visited first time in my life a real skate and bmx store in Kowloon.
 After that it was a game over for me.

 You’ve been breaking bread with NYC OG’s already back in the mid90’s.
 How did this happen for a Finnish youngster without any form of social media or other networking capabilities?